davorg/balham.org/docs/_pages/gateway/index.md

 mythical international destination.
 Sellers’ faux-American narrator voice lent it the feel of a grand public information film, while the script elevated mundane suburban landmarks into marvels worthy of worldwide interest.

-> “Gateway to the South.
-The throbbing heart of London's teeming, beating South.
-> Balham... bal-ham...”

 The absurdity of the piece lay in its complete mismatch of tone and subject.
 The sketch describes Balham's tube station as if it were a monument of